Do Go On - 397 - Aviator Charles Kingsford Smith

 You can get different things like bonus episodes and all sorts of things.

-You can vote on topics like they voted on Jess's topic today.
+you can vote on topics like they voted on Jess's topic today

-And it was super tight, wasn't it?
+and it was super taught wasn't it?

-It was neck and neck for a really long time.
+Oh, it was neck and neck for a really long time.

 This ended up pulling away by one vote.